-Eric Bernofsky's employment is governed by his employment agreement (the "Bernofsky Employment Agreement").
+Eric Bernofsky's employment was governed by his employment agreement (the "Bernofsky Employment Agreement").

-The Company may terminate the Bernofsky Employment Agreement without just cause provided that it pays to Mr. Bernofsky 24 months' base salary, plus (i) any accrued but unused vacation, (ii) accrued but unpaid vacation pay, (iii) reasonable business expenses incurred in the course of employment; (iv) bonuses and other incentive compensation that would have been paid during the 24-month period following termination of employment had employment continued; and (v) continued benefits coverage for the earlier of 6 months or until Mr. Bernofsky obtains comparable benefits from another source.
-Mr. Bernofsky may elect to terminate the agreement within 90 days of the occurrence of a "change of control" of the Company (as defined in the Bernofsky Employment Agreement), and upon such election, shall be entitled to the same termination benefits described above.
+Under the Bernofsky Employment Agreement, the Company had the ability to terminate Mr. Bernofsky without just cause provided that it paid to Mr. Bernofsky 24 months' base salary based on the base salary paid in the immediate 12 month period, plus (i) any accrued but unused vacation, and (ii) his benefits for the earlier of 6 months or until Mr. Bernofsky obtains comparable benefits from another source.
+Mr. Bernofsky could have elected to terminate the agreement within 90 days of the occurrence of a "change of control" of the Company (as defined in the Bernofsky Employment Agreement), and upon such election, would have been entitled to the same termination benefits described above.

-Mr. Bernofsky is committed to non-competition covenants during his employment, and for the 12 month period thereafter, and confidentiality covenants during his employment and for the 6 month period thereafter.
+Mr. Bernofsky was committed to non-competition covenants during his employment, and for the 12 month period thereafter, and confidentiality covenants during his employment and for the 6 month period thereafter.